Canadian Institute of Health Research

 - Single applications from multiple Program Leaders will be eligible in the Foundation Grant program.
 Such joint applicants will need to convincingly demonstrate synergy and a history of co-managing programs of research.
 Other Program Leaders must be one of the following

 - Program Experts must be one of the following:

 - All Program Leaders must be included as participants at the time of Registration.
 Program Experts may be added as participants as part of the Stage 2 application.

-- Individuals cannot simultaneously hold a Canada Excellence Research Chair (CERC) and Foundation Grant.
-CERC holders are eligible to apply for a Foundation Grant in year 6 of their CERC.
+- Individuals cannot simultaneously hold a Canada Excellence Research Chair (CERC), or a Canada 150 Research Chair, and a Foundation Grant.
+Chairholders are eligible to apply for a Foundation Grant in year 6 of their chair.